Client Rights

 You have the right to ask for referrals, request a different therapist, or discontinue therapy at any time.

-While we encourage open conversation about concerns, your autonomy in choosing care is always respected.
+While we encourage open conversation about concerns, your autonomy in choosing care is always respected and we will always work to support your choices and rights.

 Your Right to Provide Feedback